Staying Safe while enjoying the legendary Kampala’s Nightlife

 A Mobile Smart Phone is expensive in Uganda and seen as a status symbol when one sees it on a table – the need and greed factor sets in, and you can be out of your phone.

-When going out on the town, take some shillings (no dollars) with you and take out one note at a time-preferably not out of your wallet.
+When going out on the town, take some shillings (no dollars) with you and take them out one note at a time-preferably out of your pocket and not out of your wallet or purse.

-Do not use US dollars, UK pounds, Euros when going out.
-The exchange rate will be atrocious in bars and nightclubs – plus, it draws more attention to you and what you have on you – making you a potential target.
+When going out, do not use US dollars, UK pounds, or Euros.
+The exchange rate will be atrocious in bars and nightclubs – plus, it draws more attention to you and what you have on you, making you a potential target.

-Several Bars now have ATMs, but it is best not to use them since that goes along with flashing money around, and you will draw unnecessary attention – not a good idea.
+Several Bars have ATMs, but it is best not to use them.
+Withdrawing money from a bar ATM is flashing cash around, and you do not want to draw unnecessary attention.

 Don’t leave drinks unattended:

-People put things into drinks to get whatever they can from you while you are passed out.
+People put things into drinks to get whatever they can from you while passed out.

-Such things are found regularly in the press.
-It applies to almost anywhere – not just at night – even taking a drink or food from someone on a bus is a no-no – even the American Embassy site cautions against taking food or drink from someone on a bus – simply because people were robbed while passed out.
+Such things are found regularly in the press, and it applies to other places as well.
+Taking a drink or food from someone on a bus is a no-no. – even the American Embassy site cautions against taking food or drink from someone on a bus – simply because people were robbed while passed out.

-They can be beautiful, have an incredible yet sad story, speak excellent English (even University graduates turn to Prostitution), but they do have a very high rate of STD’s – over 50% of them have STD of one kind or another.
-Then there is AIDS and HIV..over 40 percent of them are HIV positive – some know their HIV Status but need the money.
+The downside is that many of these young women have a deadly sting.
+There is a high rate of STDs – over 50% of them have STDs of one kind or another.
+Then there is AIDS and HIM.
+Over 40 percent of them are HIV positive – some know their HIV Status but need the money.

 The night of fun ends in empty pockets.
-In the local newspapers, there have been reports where prostitutes use chloroform rubbed on their body, and when the man passes out – all valuables are taken.
-Recently I heard of a Ugandan businessman who came to the front desk of his hotel.
-He was wrapped in a towel – while he was taking a shower, she had taken his clothes, suitcase, laptop, mobile phone – best Advice – if you are looking for a nice Ugandan lady as a friend – go to church, office, cultural event.
+In the local newspapers, there have been reports where prostitutes use chloroform rubbed on their bodies.
+When the man passes out – all valuables are taken.
+Recently I heard of a Ugandan businessman who came to the front desk of his hotel wrapped in a towel.
+While he was taking a shower, she had taken his clothes, suitcase, laptop, and mobile phone.

-If you are bar hopping, or on a pub crawl as some foreigners like to do, hire a special for hire taxi for the evening and let the hotel negotiate the price for you, they will get a cut, but it will be lower than if you bargained.
+If you are bar hopping or on a pub crawl, as some foreigners like to do, hire a unique taxi for the evening and let the hotel negotiate the price.
+They will get a cut.
+Still, it will be lower than if you bargained.

-We will do so for clients on safari with us, hopefully on the last day of their time in Uganda – since it will allow them to sleep until they are ready for departure back home.
-Our driver-guides will be with you in the bars for your safekeeping and watch over things, and of course, they will drink sodas.
+If our clients request a night on the town, our driver guides will be with you in the bars for your safekeeping and watch over things, and of course, they will drink sodas.